hoangsonww/Employee-Management-Fullstack-App/README.md

 - **Interactive Documentation**: Developers can easily understand and use the API.
 - **Quick Testing**: Test the API endpoints directly from the browser without needing a separate tool.
 - **Clear Communication**: Provides a standardized way of documenting your API, making it easier for others to understand and consume.
-- **Consistency**: Ensures that all API endpoints are documented in a consistent manner.
-- **Automatic Generation**: Automatically generates the API documentation based on the code, reducing the need for manual documentation.

 ## Frontend Setup